openstack/ironic/doc/source/admin/deploy-steps.rst

 Deploy Steps
 ============

-The deploy steps section has moved to :ref:`node-deployment-deploy-steps`.
+The deploy steps section has moved to :doc:`node-deployment`.